ConeRep/emacs-dotfiles/README.md

 ## Bugs

-- Some applications will promped with a warning on first startup
+- Some some emacs plugins will promped with a warning on first startup

 ## Bugs that have been fixed